Neutrinoless double beta decay: neutrino mass versus new physics: UV completion: Pati-Salam model

 and couple it to fermions in complete analogy with the $\Phi$ couplings Yukawa couplings in~\eqref{Yukawa}.
 Its vacuum expectation value, $\langle \Phi' \rangle \propto diag (1,1,1,-3)$ in the $SU(4)$ space, then leads to arbitrary charged fermion mass matrices, as was achieved before by d=6 terms in~\eqref{d=6yukawa}.
 Since the new Yukawa couplings need not be small, this version of the theory is less constrained and, as before, obviously satisfies the flavor bounds.\\

-The thing to keep in mind, though, is that although $M_N \simeq M_{PS}$, since $Y_D$ is arbitrary, $M_N$ and thus also the unification scale can be as low as the phenomenology allows.\\
+The thing to keep in mind, though, is that although $M_N \simeq M_{PS}$ since $Y_D$ is arbitrary, $M_N$ and thus also the unification scale can be as low as the phenomenology allows.\\

-\paragraph{Unification} The generic lower bound on the Pati-Salam unification scale is quite low, on the order of $M_{PS} \gtrsim 10^5 \text{GeV}$, arising from rare kaon decays.
+\paragraph{\bf{Unification}} The lower bound on the Pati-Salam unification scale arises from rare kaon decays, due to the exchange of the new leptoquark gauge bosons.
+The limit is subject to the unknown flavor mixing angles and by their judicious choice, it can be as low as $M_{PS} \gtrsim 10^5 \text{GeV}$~\cite{Dolan:2020doe}.
 However, in the minimal model augmented with d=6 operators, the large Dirac neutrino mass of the third generation implies a huge limit $M_{PS} \gtrsim 10^{13} \text{GeV}$.
 If one abandons the minimal model, however, this limit goes away and here the unification constraints play a more relevant role as we shall see.\\

 The main issue in studying the unification constraints is the knowledge of relevant particle masses that participate in the running of the gauge couplings.
-We know the fermion and the gauge boson masses -- in the sense that the new leptoquark gauge bosons lie at the unification scale -- while the masses of the scalars are the problem.
+We know the fermion and the gauge boson masses -- in the sense that the leptoquark gauge bosons lie at the unification scale -- while the masses of the scalars are the problem.
 They are arbitrary due to higher dimensional operators needed for the sake of charged fermion masses; these new terms effectively eliminate the sum rules that tend to follow from the renormalizable d=4 part of the Higgs potential.
 This enormously complicates unification analysis.\\

 The same problem emerges in true grand unified models, such as $SU(5)$ or $SO(10)$.
 Here, as in the case of partial unification, one typically assumes the so-called extended survival principle where one argues that the scalar boson masses should take the largest possible values consistent with the symmetries of the theory in question~\cite{delAguila:1980qag,Mohapatra:1982aq}.
 However, this can be completely wrong since there are predictive counter-examples in which, on the contrary, some masses end up choosing the lowest possible values.
 In particular, the minimal SO(10) theory with small representations and higher dimensional representations predicts light states potentially accessible even at the LHC~\cite{Preda:2022izo}.
 A similar situation emerges in a minimal realistic version of the $SU(5)$ theory based on an adjoint fermion representation~\cite{Bajc:2006ia,Bajc:2007zf}.
 These examples teach us that the scalar masses are free parameters and ought to be treated as such, with the hope of their values being determined by consistency requirements and/or phenomenological considerations.
 This shall be followed here.\\